kjpye/blog/ParsingBinaryFiles/3-manual.md

     000070 51 03 09 27 c0 81 90 00 ff 58 04 02 02 18 08 81  >Q..'.....X......<
     000080 90 00 ff 2f 00                                   >.../.           <

-The format of the track, after the 8 bytes of the standard chunk header, is number of commands, each preceded by a variable-length integer representing the time delay (the "delta-time") from the previous command.
+The format of the track, after the 8 bytes of the standard chunk header, is a number of commands, each preceded by a variable-length integer representing the time delay (the "delta-time") from the previous command.

 A variable-length integer consists of zero to three bytes with the most-significant bit set, followed by one byte with the most-significant bit clear.
 The integer is formed by taking the least-significant 7 bits of each byte; the first byte is the most significant.
 The resultant number is a maximum of 28 bits (unsigned).